 2. It looks for the --outfile options.
-You can specify names for the output files by using the --outfile option.
+You can specify names for the output files with the --outfile option.
 If no filenames are listed in the ROMS directive and you use --outfile options, the utility takes the filename from the list of --outfile options.
-The following line has the same effect as the example above using the ROMS directive:
+The following options have the same effect as the ROMS directive above: